-Outside Olympics, gliding competitions become an arena for gliding enthusiasts to show their aerobatics and flight maneuvering skills.
+Outside the Olympics, gliding competitions become an arena for gliding enthusiasts to show their aerobatics and flight maneuvering skills.
 The earliest form of gliding competition involves staying airborne for as long as possible.
-It led pilots to spend days to finish and win the contest.
+It led pilots to spend days finishing and winning the contest.
 By 1939, enthusiasts abandoned form after pilots got themselves killed for falling asleep during said long flights.

 Several forms of gliding competition emerged over the years, opening venues for both sexes to showcase their gliding prowess.
 The World Gliding Championship (WGC) and the European Gliding Championships were the most prominent examples of such competition.
 These competitions were to test pilots’ ability to harness the dynamics of forces at play and use it to their advantage.

 The FAI Gliding Commission holds the WGC every two years.
 Since air sport is not included in the Olympics, the WGC became the highest level in the air sport.
 The dates of the events were not necessarily the same because competitions are sometimes held in the summer in the Southern Hemisphere.
 Currently, the competition involves seven glider classes as recognized by the governing body, FAI.
 They are